Embodied resilience for apocalyptic times

 It risks individualising things that are systemic and pathologising normal responses to oppressive conditions.

-Embodied resilience is about expanding our capacity to be present with what is
+Embodied resilience is about expanding our inner resources

-(including stress, change, complexity, conflict, uncertainty etc.) so that we can collectively and intentionally change the conditions that create our stress in the first place.
+so that we can collectively and intentionally change the conditions that create our stress, injustice, trauma, burnout or alienation in the first place.

 I’m a certified facilitator of the Resilience Toolkit, a somatic approach to first-stage trauma healing and real-time stress navigation that is deeply rooted in the political context of our individual and collective lives.